tnavatar/tnavatar.github.io/index.md

 ### Education
 ##### Harvard University Extension School
-Cousework for A.L.M. in Software Engineering  2009 - present
+Coursework for A.L.M. in Software Engineering  2009 - present
 ##### Boston College, College of Arts & Sciences
 B.A. in Computer Science with University Honors 2000 - 2004